 Rewards: $1.40 per $100 spent, according to BoardingArea.com; 40,000-mile sign-up bonus if you spend $2,000 in first three months

 Earn double miles on United purchases, and get one free checked bag and priority boarding for you and a companion.
-If you spend $25,000 in a year, you'll get 10,000 bonus miles, great for business travelers on expense accounts.

 If You Mainly Fly Delta: Gold Delta Skymiles from American Express